Nieko/NiekoBoard/readme.md

 _NOTE - PLEASE READ_

-This dashboard can, with some minor poorly thought-through manual recofigurations, allow for any user to drop a powershell file into a folder and have it executed periodically as administrator.
+This dashboard can, with some minor poorly thought-through manual reconfigurations, allow for any user to drop a powershell file into a folder and have it executed periodically as administrator.
 If this doesn't raise the hairs on the back of your Cyber Security neck, this project may not be for you.